foo123/FILTER.js/api-reference.md

 new FILTER.InlineFilter( dynamicFilter:Function );
 ````

-This filter creates inline filters dynamicalty at run-time using your custom functions with the full power of `Filter` (including parallel processing transparently).
+This filter creates inline filters dynamicaly at run-time using your custom functions with the full power of `Filter` (including parallel processing transparently).

 **NOTE** Inline Filters **DO SUPPORT** parallel filter threads/workers (make sure the custom function does not reference other external data, except the `FILTER` namespace which will be available literally at instantiation, so it can be serialized correctly)